 It's not entirely clear why these mood fluctuations occur, Kimmel said, because a number of changes are happening in a woman's body, and they are all tied to her emotions.

-One key reason may be a flood of hormones.
+One reason may be the changes in hormone levels.
 "Some women are sensitive to changes in estrogen, while others are affected by rising levels of progesterone or stress hormones," Kimmel said.

-If a woman has had anxiety in the past, she is more at risk of having it during her pregnancy because of the increased stress she may experience, Kimmel said.
+If a woman has had anxiety in the past then she is more at risk of having it during her pregnancy because of the increased stress she may experience, Kimmel said.

-But research has shown that a mother's anxiety during pregnancy might affect her baby: One 2013 study found that infants born to mothers who had high levels of anxiety during pregnancy had a weakened immune response to vaccines by 6 months of age, compared to babies with more relaxed moms.
+Research has shown that a mother's anxiety during pregnancy might affect her baby.
+A 2013 study found that infants born to mothers who had high levels of anxiety during pregnancy had a weakened immune response to vaccines by six months of age, compared to babies with more relaxed moms, Live Science previously reported.

 The mental fogginess and occasional memory lapses that could cause a woman's keys to be misplaced and her cell phone to go missing has sometimes been described as "pregnancy brain" or "baby brain."
 (These same symptoms are referred to as "mommy brain" or "momnesia" after giving birth.)